-- 1. The variance for the federal grant revenue and grant expense was due to the inclusion of these items within the budget analysis.
-The District utilized the Certificates of Deposit held at the Bank of Brenham and Industry State Bank to offset the non-reimbursable grant expenses. - 2.
-The favorable variance for the Salaries was due to the budget allowance to hire an additional employee at the District.
-The employee was not hired. - 3.
-The favorable variance for the Lease Payment and Interest Expense is due to the accounting treatment of the lease payment.
-The lease payment was budgeted for, but the principal portion of the payment offset the lease payable account instead of being expensed. - 4.
-The favorable variance for the miscellaneous revenues is reflected due to the conservative allowance when budgeting permit fee revenues.
+1. The variance for the federal grant revenue and grant expense was due to the inclusion of these items within the budget analysis.
+The District utilized Certificates of Deposit to offset the non-reimbursable grant expenses.

+2. The favorable variance for the salaries was due to the budget allowance to hire additional employees at the District.
+Additional employees were not hired.

+3. The favorable variance for the miscellaneous revenues is reflected due to the conservative allowance when budgeting permit fee revenues.
 These fees vary by year and can be very unpredictable.
-The District also budgets tax revenue at 95% to remain conservative in the case that all tax payments are not received.
+The District also budgets tax revenue at 95% to remain conservative in the case that not all tax payments are received.

+4. The favorable variance for the capital outlay, legal and professional fees, and the construction and maintenance of drainage facilities is due to the uncertainty of the pandemic.
+The District reserved some of the excess funds for future capital projects.

+Brookshire - Katy Drainage District Management's Discussion and Analysis (Continued)